 2 Detection and Elimination of Illicit Sanitary Sewer Discharges Perform sanitary sewer line maintenance, rehabilitations and replacement projects as the budget allows.
 The City will continue to perform sanitary sewer line maintenance and replacement projects.
 3 Erosion and Sediment Control Update enforcement of the construction erosion and sediment control ordinance.
 The City will review and amend the current erosion and sediment control ordinance.
 3 Construction Plan Review Procedure Review and amend, if necessary, existing eros10n control plan review procedures for compliance with the renewed TCEQ permit.
 The City will review and amend the existing erosion control plan.
 3 Construction Site Inspections and Enforcement Review and amend, if necessary, the existing inspection procedures for erosion and sediment controls in compliance with the renewed TCEQ permit.
-3 Construction Stormwater Training Update the current training program, as necessary, to include employees to be trained, a training schedule, and training materials and methods.
-3 Construction Site Stormwater Education Provide the construction site erosion control education guideline to contractors and homebuilders at preconstruction meetings, or with the building permit, and make the guideline available at the City permitting office.
-4 Post-Construction Ordinance Modify the existing post-construction ordinance, if necessary, based on the renewed permit requirements.
-4 Long-Term Maintenance and Post- Construction BMPs Update the requirements for the long-term operation and maintenance of structural controls installed on development sites.
-4 Landscape Ordinance Continue to administer the existing landscape ordinance.
+Issues have been quickly and readily addressed with consistent construction site inspection 3 Construction Stormwater Training Update the current training program, as necessary, to include employees to be trained, a training schedule, and training materials and methods.
+The City will implement a set training schedule for all PW employees and new hires; Training in April and October 3 Construction Site Stormwater Education Provide the construction site erosion control education guideline to contractors and homebuilders at preconstruction meetings, or with the building permit, and make the guideline available at the City permitting office.
+Guidance will continue to be provided to all construction vendors in the City during permitting.
+4 Post-Construction Ordinance if necessary, based on the renewed permit PW Staff continues to monitor post construction and enforces as necessary 4 Long-Term Maintenance and Post- Construction BMPs Update the requirements for the long-term operation and maintenance of structural controls installed on development sites.
+All development sites will be monitored to ensure maintenance is upkept; City easements will be added to long term maintenance logs 4 Landscape Ordinance Continue to administer the existing landscape ordinance.
 Document and maintain enforcement actions.
 4 Zoning Ordinance Continue to administer the existing zoning ordinance.
 Document and maintain enforcement actions.

 5 Facility and Stormwater Control Inventory Continue to maintain an inventory of Cityowned and operated facilities and stormwater controls.
 5 Municipal Employee Training Program Implement the municipal employee training program and maintain a training attendee list with signatures.
-5 Contractor Requirements and Oversight Continue implementing the oversight procedures and execute revised contractual agreements as applicable.
-5 Perform an assessment of municipal operations and/or activities that have the potential for pollutant discharges.
+5 Contractor Requirements Continue implementing the oversight procedures and Oversight and execute revised contractual agreements as applicable.
+5 Municipal Operation and Perform an assessment of municipal operations Maintenance Activities and/or activities that have the potential for pollutant discharges.